Scheduled Computer Network Outage - October 19-22

 - We provide special programs for children and teens, designed to enhance learning and encourage a lifelong love of reading.

 - We provide presentations on various topics of interest for adults.

 - We offer a passport application acceptance service.

 What We Offer

-The Stanislaus County Library provides books, books on CD, magazines, newspapers, digital movies, music, TV, and magazines, downloadable audio books, premium content databases, a mobile app, and language learning software.
+The Stanislaus County Library provides books, books on CD, magazines, newspapers, premium content databases, and a mobile app, as well as downloadable digital content such as movies, music, TV shows, magazines, audiobooks, and language learning software.
 The library also offers a robust line-up of programs and presentations that enhance learning at all levels.